There are plenty of options for portable clothing displays that you can use at a craft fair.

 Gridwalls are another option.
 They are portable, allow for a lot of space for customers to walk around your booth, and can be fitted with a number of different hooks and accessories to display your work in different ways.

 Or, for an extremely inexpensive option, you could try hanging a few rods from your tent frame and use them for hanging your clothing.

-You might also use a dress form to display one or two of your most special pieces, or just hang a few items on a clothesline (for a fun casual look) or from your tent frame to highlight your most eye-catching items.
+You might also use a dress form to display one or two of your most special pieces, or just hang a few items on a clothesline for a fun casual look, or from your tent frame to highlight your most eye-catching items.

 You'll find examples of these, and other clothing display options, in the photos below.

-If you design and make handmade clothing, there's a very good chance you'll already own a dressmaker's form, so you might not need to buy this extra item for your display.
+A dress form suits the handmade story of your booth, and if you design and make handmade clothing, there's a very good chance you'll already own a dressmaker's form, so you might not need to buy this extra item for your display.

 The four children's clothing booths pictured next each contain very different clothing styles.
 You'll see the clothing style reflected in the booth design.